 In the clerical component portion you will be exposed to modern computer equipment and software, transcription equipment, simple and complex phone systems, appointment scheduling systems and books, accounts payable/receivable software and journals, medical records filing systems.

-With additional training what other kinds of jobs could I get?
+With additional training what other kinds of advanced job opportunities might I find?

 Medical assistants may be able to advance to office manager.
 They may qualify for a variety of administrative support occupations, or may teach medical assisting.
 Some, with additional education, enter other health occupations such as nursing and medical technology.